Benefits

 - Reduced over-warning costs

-The AFDRS will provide tools that allow industry and government departments that have part of their activity regulated by fire danger (e.g. harvesting operations, school closures) to obtain information that is more precise.
-This will reduce over-regulation and over warning, avoiding the need to shut down activities unnecessarily.
+The AFDRS provides tools that allow industry and government departments that have part of their activity regulated by fire danger (e.g. harvesting operations, school closures) to obtain information.
+This will reduce over-regulation and over-warning, avoiding the need to shut down activities unnecessarily.

 A greater ability to predict fire danger at a more local level allows for tailored information for vulnerable communities and at-risk groups.